Search here for conference announcements, calls for papers, fellowships and more.

 International Field School on Site Formation, Stratigraphy, and Geoarchaeology in the Athenian Agora

 The Malcolm H. Wiener Laboratory for Archaeological Science (ASCSA) in collaboration with the ASCSA Excavations at the Athenian Agora offers a full week-long Field School on Site Formation, Stratigraphy, and Geoarchaeology in the Athenian Agora.
-Dr. Panagiotis (Takis) Karkanas, director of the Wiener Laboratory and Paul Goldberg, Professorial Research Fellow University of Wollongong, will supervise the intensive field school.
+Dr. Panagiotis (Takis) Karkanas, Director of the Wiener Laboratory, and Dr. Paul Goldberg, Professorial Research Fellow at the University of Wollongong, will supervise the intensive field school.
 Registered students will be involved in interdisciplinary field research in the Athenian Agora primarily focused on archaeological context, geoarchaeology, and material sciences.
-Through field observations, laboratory analysis, and lectures, the students will receive instruction in the study and analysis of archaeological sediments and deposits, as well as gain experience in the recording of stratigraphy, and the understanding site formation processes.
+Through field observations, laboratory analysis, and lectures, students will receive instruction in the study and analysis of archaeological sediments and deposits, as well as gain experience in the recording of stratigraphy, and the understanding of site formation processes.
 A maximum of 12 students will be accepted for the course.
 Preference is given to advanced students and post-docs with a background in archaeology, and preferably some exposure to the natural sciences as well.

-The cost for Room and Board is 300 euros for the entire week.
+The cost for Room and Board is 350 euros for the entire week.
 Travel costs to Greece and to the site are not included.